-In this episode of the podcast we meet Yalumba winemaker Louisa Rose – the company’s head of winemaking – who is the signatory on the newly released Yalumba The Signature 2016.
+In this wine podcast episode of Drinks Adventures we meet Yalumba winemaker Louisa Rose – the company’s head of winemaking – who is the signatory on the newly released Yalumba The Signature 2016.

 Yalumba The Signature Cabernet Sauvignon & Shiraz was first released in 1966.